gboddin/php-github-cli/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  help           Displays help for a command list           Lists commands branch branch:create  Create a branch from another branch deploy deploy:create  Creates a deployment deploy:list    List deployments for a repo deploy:update  Creates a deployment status file file:update    Updates a file pr pr:comment     Comment a pull request pr:create      Create a pull request ref ref:create     Create a branch from another ref status status:set     Creates/updates a commit status
+  help            Displays help for a command list            Lists commands branch branch:create   Create a branch from another branch branch:protect  Protect a branch deploy deploy:create   Creates a deployment deploy:list     List deployments for a repo deploy:update   Creates a deployment status file file:update     Updates a file pr pr:comment      Comment a pull request pr:create       Create a pull request ref ref:create      Create a branch from another ref status status:set      Creates/updates a commit status
 ```